Nutmeg (Myristica fragrans)

 The natural habitat for nutmeg is the wet tropics.
 The trees thrive in heavy annual rainfall, high humidity and medium high heat.
 While the roots are extensive, they are not very stable.
 In Grenada in 1955, 90% of the trees were destroyed by hurricane.

 In the 17th century the Dutch took over the area where production of nutmeg was high.
-They wanted to monopolize the business so organized the destruction of all other nutmeg plants other than the areas of Banda and Amboina.
-In 1735 the Dutch burnt 570 tons of nutmeg to limit supplies and keep prices high.
+They wanted to monopolize the business so organised the destruction of all other nutmeg plants other than the areas of Banda and Amboina.
+In 1735 the Dutch burnt 570000kg of nutmeg to limit supplies and keep prices high.

 Nutmeg has long been used to aid in any digestive problems.
 It is believed that essential oil of nutmeg can help relieve muscular and joint pain.
 Nutmeg can stimulate your brain and as such can reduce fatigue and stress.

 Nutmeg and mace are one of the only spices where two different spices come from the same plant.
 The mace is an orange web like wrapping around the nutmeg.